andrew/ultimate-awesome/README.md

 - [awesome-webshell](https://github.com/alphaSeclab/awesome-webshell) - Awesome webshell collection.
 Including 150 GitHub repo, and 200+ blog posts.
 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.
 - [awesome-handbooks](https://github.com/hkdobrev/awesome-handbooks) - A curated list of awesome company handbooks.
+- [redis-ai-resources](https://github.com/redis-developer/redis-ai-resources) - ✨ A curated list of awesome community resources, integrations, and examples of Redis in the AI ecosystem.
 - [awesome-adblock](https://github.com/cdransf/awesome-adblock) - A collection of awesome adblockers and related tools.
 - [awesome-web-you-should-know](https://github.com/freyhill/awesome-web-you-should-know) - 🌎awesome web you should know.
 - [awesome-podcasts](https://github.com/Ghosh/awesome-podcasts) - 🎙 Curated podcasts for designers, developers, product managers, entrepreneurs and hustlers.